lightbend-labs/mima/CONTRIBUTING.md

 * A milestone exists for the release you are about to perform.
 If it doesn't create one.
 * The milestone due date is the day of the release.
+* Travis passes against latest Scala versions (past example: https://github.com/lightbend/migration-manager/pull/164)
 * All tickets fixed in the current development cycle are associated to the current milestone.
+* All open issues & PRs are assigned to the next milestone.

 Now, you are all ready and set to cut a MiMa release!

 ### Cutting a release

+1. Bump the version in the `README.md` and `git commit`.

-1. Run `clean`. (particularly if you've recently bumped `scalaVersion` - see [#191](https://github.com/typesafehub/migration-manager/issues/191))
+2. Run `clean`. (particularly if you've recently bumped `scalaVersion` - see [#191](https://github.com/typesafehub/migration-manager/issues/191))

-2. Create a tag and push it.
+3. Create a (signed!) git tag and push it.
 The name of the tag should follow the format of previous tags.
 Verify that `show version` in sbt picks up the version number from the tag.

-3. Now enter sbt command-line, and type `^publishSigned`
+4. Now enter sbt command-line, and type `^publishSigned`

 ```bash
 $ sbt